 you with us.
 Volunteering is the most worthwhile thing you can ever do.
 It gives a real sense of achievement, allows the

 development of new skills and the social possibilities are endless!

 If you can volunteer for up to three hours a week in your spare time, then this will make all the difference to how much

 we can achieve, and help more needy cats to get a second chance of happiness.

 Volunteers should live in any of the following post code areas NR30- NR35.

 information you give us the better, as it will allow us to suggest roles that match your skills and background.

-Across Cats Protection there are thousands of cats and kittens needing temporary homes until they find their forever families.
-Many of our feline friends are cared for by volunteer fosterers in their homes or in purpose built pens in their gardens.
-They provide vital hands on care and accommodation to stray, abandoned or injured cats and are part of a dedicated team of volunteers committed to finding new homes for cats in need.
+Across the UK many of our feline friends are cared for by volunteer fosterers who provide a stable, safe and loving environment in their homes or in purpose built pens in their gardens.
+They provide vital hands on care and accommodation to stray, abandoned cats or cats whose owners could sadly no longer keep them, and are part of a dedicated team of volunteers committed to finding new homes for cats in need.

 Most of our fosterers care for one or two cats at a time and enjoy providing lots of TLC to those cats which have been pre-loved or have had a difficult start in life.
 Some of our fosterers look after new mums and kittens and provide round the clock care to new-borns with tummies to fill and lots to learn.
 No matter what type of cats they have in care our fosterers provide the best start to the next stage of their lives.